[Download PDF / Printer Friendly Version]

 Therefore, it becomes a two-step process: First is dialogue about the need to build the endowment, initiated by a pastor, board member, or other clergy.
 That’s followed by marketing materials that support the dialogue and raise the congregation’s awareness of and familiarity with the benefits of planned gifts—for the church, but especially for the donor.

 For instance, a regular column in the church bulletin may point out the fact that a bequest allows a donor to make a much bigger impact than they’d thought possible, with no burden on their day-to-day cash flow.
 A flier mailed to congregants could point out how gifting a retirement plan also becomes a way to invest in your own legacy.
 A pamphlet left in the vestibule could illustrate the tax benefits of each type of planned gift.
-A potluck primer for congregants on the importance of making a will can be used to point out the benefits of planned giving through estate planning.
+A potluck primer for congregants on the importance of making a will can be used to point out the benefits of church planned giving programs and congregation-focused estate planning.

 Perhaps most importantly, a planned giving website gets congregants thinking about possibilities for helping their favorite mission and stretching their donations.
 It’s a critical, all-in-one solution to describe all types of planned gifts, from bequests to life insurance, and appreciated property gifts to life-income arrangements.
 All the gifts have corresponding videos, making understanding how they work a breeze for prospects (and your board).